This document is an excerpt from the EUR-Lex website

 ELI's HTTP URIs enable users to access legislation in a persistent way.
 The URIs are formally described by machine-readable templates, using semantic components from a legal and an end-user point of view.

 ELI metadata describes legal information in a standardised way.
 Publishers of legal information are free to use their own metadata schemas, but are encouraged to implement the ELI metadata schema as well.

 ELI metadata elements can be serialised in accordance with the W3C Recommendation, 'RDFa in XHTML: Syntax and Processing', following the ELI ontology.

-You can download the latest version of the ELI ontology from the Metadata Registry website.
+You can download the latest version of the ELI ontology from the EU Vocabularies page.

 As ELI progresses toward making legal metadata more reusable, it should lower the barrier for data consumers to retrieve the ELI metadata from an ELI provider.
 A way of achieving this is by legislation publishers describing and publishing ELI datasets.
 The following document explains how to best describe and disseminate in view of making legal data more reusable.

 CELLAR stores and disseminates all content and metadata created or disseminated by the Publications Office.
 It also drives the Publications Office's major portals, including EUR-Lex and OP Portal.